holyinstantrice/Honors-Intro-Java-Projects/README.md

 Assignment 9: Practicing basic array sort methods

 Assignment 10: More array manipulation methods, including sort and add/delete methods on an array of strings

+All files include a sample output at the very end, so you'll have to take that out before they compile.